-Box elder bugs are common pests over much of the United States.
+Boxelder bugs are common pests over much of the United States.
 Adults are about 1/2 inch long.
 They are bright red or black with narrow reddish lines on the back.

 Box elder bugs feed principally by sucking juices from the box elder tree, but are sometimes found on other plants (especially maple trees).
-They do very little damage to the trees they attack, but at certain times of the year they can become a nuisance.
-Box elder bugs develop by gradual metamorphosis, from egg, to nymph, then to adult.
+They do very little damage to the trees they attack, but at certain times of the year, they can become a nuisance.
+Box elder bugs develop by gradual metamorphosis, from egg to nymph, then to adult.

 Adult box elder bugs will enter structures into the fall, seeking winter shelter.

 Boxelder bugs enter structures in the fall months and "overwinter" in protected areas.
-They seek shelter in protected places such as houses and other buildings, cracks or crevices in walls, doors, under windows and around foundations, particularly on south and west exposures.
+They seek shelter in protected places such as houses and other buildings, cracks or crevices in walls, wall voids, attics, doors, under windows and around foundations, particularly on the south and west exposures.
 Box elder bugs can come out even during the dead of winter when it is cold outside and the sun is shining.

 They will then emerge in the spring to seek out host trees on which to feed and lay eggs.

 - Prevention is key to getting rid of boxelder bugs.
 Spray the exterior walls of your home in the fall with a residual insecticide to stop them from over-wintering if you have not sprayed earlier.
 If you treat earlier (early summer months), you have the best chance to control the immature stages of boxelder bugs.
 Ideally spray twice, once in the spring-early summer months when they emerge and once in the fall when they seek shelter.
 Once they have come inside to overwinter, total control is close to impossible as locating all infested voids is difficult.